mrdragonbear/cs205project/README.md

 Due to large selection of instances available on AWS, it is important to determine the best instance to utilize for a specific task.
 For an amateur AWS user, selecting the correct instance is not a trivial task.
 To make it easier for future users to determine which instance gives the best performance given certain constraints, the cheapest instance types with sufficient memory were run and their relative cost and performance characteristics were compared.
 Other types of instances could have been examined, such as compute-optimized instances (e.g. i-type instances), memory-optimized instances (e.g. d-type instances) or even accelerator-based instances (e.g. g-type instances).
 However, due to the prohibitively high costs of these instances, as well as time constraints, only 4 instances were examined: two t-type and two m-type instances (Table 2).
 These are the most prevalent instance types used for general computing and cluster computing when running Spark/Mapreduce, and hence these were deemed the most relevant to compare.

 <p align="center">
-Table 2 – Cost-performance analysis of 20 instances processing the model data.
+  <b>Table 2</b> – Cost-performance analysis of 20 instances processing the model data.

 <p align="justify">
 The optimal choice of instance depends on the most essential criteria for the user.
 For a researcher on a budget constraint, the t2.large instance is clearly the best choice.
 Contrastingly, if minimal computation time is required then the user should opt for 21 m4.4xlarge.
 Interestingly, it was determined that running the models on m4.2xlarge instances was both faster and cheaper than on t2.2xlarge instances.
 However, it should be noted that service limit increases are required for all of these in order to run more than 20 concurrent t-instances or more than 5 m-instances.
 Instances smaller than t2.large were unable to be used due to insufficient memory requirements.